 How Can You Soothe and Fix a Winter Face Rash That Caused Red Bumps?

 Once you remove the cause of the face rash, you can quickly get the red bumps to go down by using a soothing, anti-bacterial mask.

 You’ll want to use a well-formulated moisturizer that will start to repair the skin’s protective barrier and seal up the invisible cracks so that skin can quickly return to its normal, healthy state.

-3. Discontinue use of acids, retinol, and retinoids.
+4. Discontinue the use of exfoliating acids, vitamin C, retinol, and retinoids.

-Any time the skin is irritated, you’ll want to temporarily discontinue the use of products that exfoliate the surface layers of the skin or stimulate cell turnover.
+Any time the skin is irritated, you’ll want to temporarily discontinue the use of products that have acidic properties (such as vitamin C) or products that exfoliate the surface layers of the skin and stimulate cell turnover.
 While products like exfoliating acids, retinol, and prescription retinoids play an important role in keeping your skin looking smooth, they can compound irritation when your skin is already sensitive.
 That being said, you don’t want to stay off of these products too long or you’ll start losing their great benefits.
 Add them back into your routine as soon as the skin gets back to normal.
 For more guidance, read my beginner’s guide to exfoliation and my beginner’s guide to retinol and prescription retinoids.